amreis/amreis.github.io/_posts/2017-05-28-reinforcement-learning-evaluating-behavior.markdown

 ## Defining a concrete goal

 Throughout our agent's interaction with the environment, it will see a sequence of **states**, take **actions** and receive **rewards**.
 If we have an environment with the notion of _termination_, every time we reach a terminal state, we say that an _episode_ has ended.
 Our **trajectory** in this episode is usually represented as \\(\tau = \left\langle s_0, a_0, r_1, s_1, a_1, r_2, \dots, a_{T-1}, r_T \right\rangle\\).

+In the context of trajectories, I will use capitalized letters to denote random variables, and non-capitalized letters to represent concrete values they take.
+Also, it is common to index the trajectory using the variable \\(t\\), that represents _time_.

 <style type="text/css">